lacc-2021/lacc-2021.github.io/index.md

 ---
 # The 500 years host

 Havana - Real and Wonderful, rich in traditions, culture, science and innovation.
-Havana, the Cuban Capital with 500 years of history, is a city that never sleeps: its culture, traditions and colonial architecture makes it a great tourist destination.
+Havana, the Capital of Cuba with 500 years of history, is a city that never sleeps: its culture, traditions and colonial architecture makes it a great tourist destination.

 The participants of the Conference will also find in Havana a large number of research centres and universities such as La [Universidad Tecnológica de La Habana José Antonio Echeverría](https://cujae.edu.cu),mostly known as **CUJAE**, the only and biggest technological university of Cuba.
 Here you are invited to visit the **Instrumentation and Control Laboratory**, one of the most advanced of its kind in the region.